Superset Virtual Meetup -- May 2020 Edition

 While the Q&A was happening, there were many questions asked and answered in the Q&A tab in Zoom that unfortunately could not be recorded.
 Sorry about that.
 Lesson learned!
 We are still learning as a team how to create the most accessible, transparent, and useful virtual experience for our community.
 Future virtual gatherings will be better and better.

-If you have any questions, thoughts, comments, and suggestions about anything related to the Superset community, please engage with us on our community Slack channel or GitHub repo.
+If you have any questions, thoughts, comments, and suggestions about anything related to the Superset community, please engage with us on our community Slack channel.
 You can also join our global community meetup page to get notifications of future events.

 See you soon and happy dashboarding!